w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 We live in a dewdrop on a blade of grass.
 Time presses through us always in the same direction: forward.
 Something up ahead sucks.

-In a not-insignificant number of nations, working professionals regularly attend conventions wherein a variety of topics &mdash; recent advancements, industry standards, the ergonomics of the discipline's material and mental prosthetics &mdash; consume the attention of thousands of people for three to seven days.

-With increasing frequency, large cohorts of these same people &mdash; many of them scientists, who for utterly defensible reasons fly regularly to and from conferences &mdash; attach their names and reputations to documents which urge, more or less:
+With increasing frequency, large cohorts of scientists attach their names and reputations to documents which urge, more or less:

 > If humankind does not dramatically alter its behavior, most or all of the planet may become uninhabitable.